Underground education

-Underground education, or clandestine education, refers to various practices of teaching carried out at times and places where such educational activities were deemed illegal.
+Underground education or clandestine education refers to various practices of teaching carried out at times and places where such educational activities were deemed illegal.

 Examples of places where widespread clandestine education practices took place included education of Blacks during the slave period in the USA and the Secret Teaching Organization in Poland under the Nazis.

+History

+Early modern era

 There is a Greek - mostly oral - tradition claiming that secret schools (Krifo scholio) operated during the Ottoman period.
 There is scant written evidence for this and many historians view it as a national myth.
 Others believe that the Greek secret school is a legend with a core of truth.
 According to certain sources, secret schools for Albanians operated in late 19th century by Albanian-speaking communities and Bektashi priests or nationalists under Ottoman rule.

+During the era of slavery in the United States, the education of enslaved African Americans was discouraged and eventually made illegal in most of the Southern states.
+In protest, a number of American activists engaged in illegal underground education of slaves.